dcossia-proj/PC-Link-U/README.md

 - **Three Preconfigured Instances**: Asymmetrical Mode, Solo Mode, and Mirror Mode, each optimized for different use cases.
 - **Seamless Integration**: Works with ApolloFleet to manage streaming instances efficiently.
 - **Tip**: Keep the ApolloFleet icon in the system tray and hide the three instances.
-Closing an instance while ApolloFleet is running will cause it to automatically reopen, ensuring continuous operation.
+Closing an instance while ApolloFleet is running will cause it to automatically reopen, causing a loop.
+You can easily manage all three instances from ApolloFleet anyways.

 ## Prerequisites